ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 1. Go to the [Resource list](https://cloud.ibm.com/resources){: external} for your {{site.data.keyword.cloud_notm}} account.
 1. Make note of the location and the org that the {{site.data.keyword.cloud_notm}} service is contained in.
 1. On the [Toolchains](https://cloud.ibm.com/devops/toolchains){: external} page, select the location and Cloud Foundry org for the {{site.data.keyword.contdelivery_short}} service instance.
 All of the toolchains that are associated with this service instance are displayed.
-1. [Delete each of the toolchains](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#deleting_a_toolchain).
-This action cannot be undone.
+1. Either [migrate](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains) or [delete](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#deleting_a_toolchain) each of the toolchains.
+These actions cannot be undone.
-1. After you delete all of the toolchains, delete the {{site.data.keyword.contdelivery_short}} service instance from the [Resource list](https://cloud.ibm.com/resources){: external}.
+1. After you migrate or delete all of the toolchains, delete the {{site.data.keyword.contdelivery_short}} service instance from the [Resource list](https://cloud.ibm.com/resources){: external}.

 You must repeat this procedure for each {{site.data.keyword.contdelivery_short}} service instance that is associated with toolchains.
 {: important}